 Psychological & Brain Sciences Major, Personality and Individual Differences Specialization

-- Total units required: 43-46 units (34, at least 25 of which must be at the 300 level or above, for the major requirements plus 9-12 units for the specialization)
+- Total Units Required: 43-46 units (34 units [at least 25 of which must be at the 3000 level or above] for the major requirements, plus 9-12 units for a specialization; adding a specialization to the base major is not required)

 Required Courses

-Psych 100B Introduction to Psychology is a prerequisite for all upper-level courses (300 level and above).
-Exemption from Psych 100B Introduction to Psychology is possible in the following circumstances:
+- PSYCH 1000 Introduction to Psychology is a prerequisite for all upper-level courses (3000 level and above).
+Exemption from Psych 1000 Introduction to Psychology is possible in the following circumstances:

-- Psych 301 Experimental Psychology or Psych 3011 Experimental Psychology
+- PSYCH 3010 Experimental Psychology or PSYCH 3011 Experimental Psychology (version taken concurrently with PSYCH 3000)

 Core Requirements